RAF Calshot

 The Spit, Bottom Camp

 This is how Calshot Spit looked at the start in 1913, one [E shed 67 on plan] ARS and the 50 Sopwith ARS shed and three side by side sheds.
-Bell tents for air & ground crews to live in.
-And the old battery with four of the old Victorian guns and two later WW1 guns.
-Then by 1917 all the batteries were completely removed and a very large triple [H shed 76 on plan.] three linked type 'F' Admiralty Seaplane Sheds were built.
+Bell tents for air & ground personnel to live in.
+The old battery with four of the Victorian guns and two later WW1 guns.
+Then by 1917 all the batteries were completely removed and a very large triple [H shed 76 on plan.] linked type 'F' Admiralty Seaplane Sheds were built.

 The Hangars (Sheds as they were called) were lettered A,E,H,F,G, etc.